Sanctification through union with Christ in His death and Resurrection

 The Life-Giving Spirit Made Us Free: 8:1-2.

-Christ dwells in the believer the Holy Spirit: 8:3-4.
+Christ dwells in the believer by the Holy Spirit: 8:3-4.

 Believers are not only the forgiven people but have the life-giving Spirit within them (8:9).
 This life-giving Spirit enables us to live free from the law of sin and death (Rom 8:2).
 The law could not save us because of our sinful nature.
 Law exposes and defines sin but could not help us to overcome sin.
 Law also provokes us to sin because we have a fascination for the forbidden pleasures (Rom 7:14).
 The problem is not with the law but with our sinful flesh.
 But the God has done something wonderful for us.
 God sent His Son in the likeness of sinful flesh and for sin, to destroy sin’s control over us (Rom 8:3).
 Christ never became sinful flesh.
+He came in the likeness of sinful flesh.
 Otherwise Christ could not have saved us.
-Christ become the sin offering to provide atonement for our redemption by offering His Son on the cross.
+Christ became the sin offering to provide atonement for our redemption on the cross.
 Christ came to do for us what we can never do for us by ourselves.
 Now God fulfills the law in us as we live according to the Spirit of God.
 We are saved in order that we might live for God.

 The Assurance of New Life: 8:5-13.

 Paul contrasts those who walk in the flesh and those who walk in the Spirit here.
 Every Christian has the Spirit of God (Rom 8:9).
 There is no two kinds of Christians, one spiritual and one nonspiritual.
 We are commanded to embrace new life of freedom by living according to the Spirit (8:5).
-Without Spirit cannot please God (8:7-8).
-When Christians walk after the Spirit of God they are blessed with new life and peace.
-Unsaved walk after the flesh.
+Without Spirit we cannot please God (8:7-8).
+When Christians walk after the Spirit of God they enjoy the new life and peace.
+Unsaved people walk after their flesh.
 Those who are constantly controlled by the flesh cannot please God (Heb 11:6).
 All believers are indwelt by the Holy Spirit (8:9).
 There is no scriptural basis for second blessing of the Holy Spirit subsequent to salvation.
 When we are filled by the Holy Spirit, God gets more of us.
 But there is never a time we get more of the Holy Spirit.
 Although our body is mortal, the Spirit of God has given us new life.
 Our body is not redeemed yet.
 We are subjected to death and sicknesses.
 But God will raise our body by the same Spirit that raised Christ from the dead.
 The same Spirit is living within us now to renew us everyday.
 So believers have no obligation to live after the flesh.
 If we continue to serve the flesh we will die.
-But if by the Spirit helps us to turn away from sinful behavior (Rom 8:13).
+But if we live by the Spirit we are helped to turn away from our sinful behavior (Rom 8:13).
 We must be controlled by the indwelling Spirit to live a life that is pleasing to God.
-Believer’s sinful inclinations have been dethroned but not destroyed yet.
+The believer’s sinful inclinations have been dethroned but not destroyed yet.
 Therefore they must deal with their sins immediately by confessing and forsaking them (1 John 1:9).
 Beware that our thoughts will lead to actions and actions will lead to habits.
 Our habits will determine our destiny.
-The Holy Spirit, who raised Christ from the dead will provide his power to live in the newness of life everyday (Rom 8:11).
+The Holy Spirit, who has raised Christ from the dead will give us his power to live in the newness of life everyday (Rom 8:11).